VUEngine/vuengine.github.io/documentation/user-guide/stages.md

     &ActorSpec, {0, 64, 16}, {0, 0, 0}, {1, 1, 1},  0, "Moe", NULL, NULL, false
 };

-/*
-* This is how we add actors to the Stage.
-Notice that we don't creates Sprites nor animate them
-* directly anymore.
-Now, the engine takes care of all that by reading the ActorSpec.
-*/
 Stage::spawnChildActor(this->stage, (const PositionedActor* const)&positionedActor, false);
 ```